iyanushow/prepend/README.md

 Project satisfies the project requirements and user stories as mentioned below:

+### Create PR for main codebase

+The major codebase exists on the dev branch and a Pull Request was made to the main branch as requested

 ### List All Pokemons

 This lists all the pokemons in root page of application with their name and image